 Nowadays, cryotherapy is among the most prevalent treatment options utilized in athletic training rooms across the country, and rightfully so.
 Studies have shown that the use of cryotherapy during baseball games improved pitch speed, exertion and recovery, while other studies have proven the use of cryotherapy after athletic performance can help reduce the effects of delayed onset muscle soreness.
 Although a good ‘ole bag of ice may be a tried-and-true method, there are plenty of other options to choose from on the market today.
-In order to determine the optimal way to execute cryotherapy treatment, we must first look at how the practice is currently used in athletic training rooms and the need that it serves.
+In order to determine the optimal way to execute cryotherapy treatments, we must first look at how the practice is currently used in athletic training rooms and the needs that it serves.

 How cryotherapy is being used in athletic training today

 In a study compiled in 2016, researchers surveyed athletic trainers across the country to gage their current usage of cryotherapy in their daily practice.
 While the jury is still out on concrete data to support important factors such as establishing a therapeutic goal, the appropriate treatment time, the proper use of a barrier or how the modality should be held in place, the study did shed some light on current protocols and preferences within the industry.
 These insights included:

 - 49% of athletic trainers surveyed chose Game Ready® as the modality of choice.

 - 43% chose to treat the patient for 16-20 minutes.

 - 81% of those surveyed who chose to use an icepack would do so without a barrier.